LianjiaTech/retrofit-spring-boot-starter/README.md

             keep-alive-second: 50
     ```

-2. Use the `poolName` property of `@retrofitclient` to specify the connection pool to be used.
+2. Use the `poolName` property of `@Retrofitclient` to specify the connection pool to be used.
     ```java
     @RetrofitClient(baseUrl = "${test.baseUrl}", poolName="test1")
     public interface HttpApi {